-1Department of Medicine Combined Military Hospital (CMH), Lahore 2Department of Medicine Combined Military Hospital (CMH), Quetta 3Department of Pathology Lahore Medical and Dental College, Lahore Correspondence: Dr. Abdul Moueed Tariq Registrar, Medicine Combined Military Hospital (CMH), Quetta E-mail: amoueed@hotmail.com

-Funding Source: NIL; Conflict of Interest: NIL Received: Apr 17, 2020; Revised: Nov 26, 2020 Accepted: Jan 11, 2021 the human body.
-Vitamin D3 (cholecalciferol) is present in various fortified diets such as dairy products and oils.
-It can also be synthesized in the skin after exposure to sunlight from 7dehydrocholesterol.
-Many factors affect production of vitamin D in the human body such as colour of skin, exposure to sunlight, season of the year, latitude, altitude, and use of sun blocks.1 In order to produce its metabolic effects on bone metabolism, it is required to be activated to its metabolically active form.2 It is transported in blood bounded to plasma proteins to liver and kidneys, where its activation takes place via hydroxylation.
-In the liver vitamin D is hydroxylated at C-25 by 25-hydroxylase which leads to production of 25- hydroxyl vitamin D (250HD).2 In the kidneys, a second hydroxylation reaction takes place by 1α hydroxylase which converts 25(OH)D3 to 1,25(OH)2D3.
+Department of Medicine

+Combined Military Hospital (CMH), Lahore

+Department of Medicine

+Combined Military Hospital (CMH), Quetta

+Department of Pathology

+Lahore Medical and Dental College, Lahore

+Correspondence:

+Dr. Abdul Moueed Tariq

+Registrar, Medicine

+Combined Military Hospital (CMH), Quetta

+E-mail: amoueed@hotmail.com

+Funding Source: NIL; Conflict of Interest: NIL

+Received: Apr 17, 2020; Revised: Nov 26, 2020

+Accepted: Jan 11, 2021

+place by $1\alpha$ hydroxylase which converts 25(OH)D3 to 1,25(OH)2D3.
 Once converted into its active form it exerts its metabolic effects.
 It increases absorption of calcium from gastrointestinal tract and Vitamin D3, along with calcium, helps building bones and keep bones strong and healthy.3 At the same time, it inhibits release of parathyroid hormone (PTH), which is involved in bone resorption and thus increased PTH causes bones to become brittle and weak.
-A severe vitamin D deficiency can cause osteomalacia, whereas less severe deficiency increases the risk of osteoporosis and fractures.4 Moreover, mild vitamin D deficiency may produce varied and nonspecific musculoskeletal pain such as fibromyalgia-like pain, low back ache, muscle aches and arthralgia, which can adversely affect quality of life.
+A severe vitamin D deficiency can cause osteomalacia, whereas less severe deficiency increases the risk of osteoporosis and fractures.
+4 Moreover, mild vitamin D deficiency may produce varied and nonspecific musculoskeletal pain such as fibromyalgia-like pain, low back ache, muscle aches and arthralgia, which can adversely affect quality of life.
 In addition to its effects on bone metabolism, vitamin D3 also boosts our immune system and has protective role against inflammatory bowel disease.5,6 Researchers are working to identify its role in protection against various cancers.7-9

-A study conducted in Peshawar showed prevalence of biochemical vitamin D deficiency in 80% of patients, with 21.5% severe, 44% moderate, and 14.5% mild vitamin D deficiency.10 There may be multifactorial origin of vitamin D3 deficiency such as reduced dietary intake and decreased sun exposure.
+A study conducted in Peshawar showed prevalence of biochemical vitamin D deficiency in 80% of patients, with 21.5% severe, 44% moderate, and 14.5% mild vitamin D deficiency.
+There may be multifactorial origin of vitamin D3 deficiency such as reduced dietary intake and decreased sun exposure.
 The aim of this study was to determine the frequency of Vitamin D3 deficiency in females presenting with chronic nonspecific musculoskeletal symptoms such as muscle aches, bone pain and bone tenderness in our population.